Being On-Campus at BU

 Although hand washing is preferred to the use of hand sanitizer; all entrances to buildings on campus will be equipped with hand sanitizing stations.
 In order to enter ANY building, proper hand sanitizing must take place.

-We have created a group of trained students who will be cleaning classrooms between each class.
-They will also be present during the first days of classes to help guide you through safety procedures.
+Bishop’s University has created a group of trained students who will be cleaning classrooms between each class.
+They will be at various locations on campus to provide procedure masks.

 Social gatherings in general:

 Bishop’s University takes a harm reduction approach to social gatherings.
 That is, we understand students’ need to gather and build relationships.
-We seek to increase safety and reduce harm during such events rather than prohibiting them, which would result in large gatherings off campus with little control.
+When allowed by public health authorities, we seek to increase safety and reduce harm during such events rather than prohibiting them, which would result in large gatherings off campus with little control.
 We aim to support students in making safe choices regarding their gatherings.
 For more information as to how to decrease the risk of spreading COVID-19 during social gatherings, please visit Safer Social Gatherings.

-The SRC, Manager of Security and the DSA will evaluate and if appropriate approve social gatherings on campus.
+The Students’ Representative Council, the Manager of Security and the Dean of Student Affairs will evaluate and if appropriate approve social gatherings on campus.
 In order to allow social gatherings on campus, the organizers will have to demonstrate how they plan to adhere to the Student Code of Conduct addendum and other health guidelines regarding COVID-19.
 We will prioritize events taking place outside and will ensure that all public health guidelines and University policies are followed.
 Failure to comply will result in cancellation of the event in question and/or future events.

 Social gatherings off campus:

 In order to ensure a safe and healthy community, the addendum to the Student Code of Conduct (as well as the Code of Conduct) applies to all University related events off campus as well.
 That means social gatherings mostly comprised of Bishop’s students will need to adhere to these guidelines and respect physical distancing at all times.
-Specifically, and in line with Quebec Public Health Guidelines, no more than 10 individuals are allowed at any private property off campus at the same time.
-These ten individuals should be from a maximum of 3 different households.
+Specifically, and in line with Quebec public health guidelines, indoor and outdoor gatherings are prohibited at this time.
+Moreover, it is prohibited to have visitors from another address at your home, with certain exceptions.
 Students will still need to adhere to physical distancing when gathering off campus.
 Sherbrooke Police in collaboration with Bishop’s University will strictly enforce these rules.

 Management of COVID-19 symptoms: